Rogatec

 Rogatec (/sl/; Rohitsch) is a small town in eastern Slovenia, on the border with Croatia.
 It is the seat of the Municipality of Rogatec.
 The area traditionally belonged to the region of Styria.
 It is now included in the Savinja Statistical Region.

 Geography

 Rogatec lies on the railway line from Grobelno (Slovenia) to Zabok (Croatia).
+It is located where the Haloze foothills meet the Sotla Valley.